 Passion for Action Scholarship Program

-The Passion for Action Program supports scholars in learning to nurture and apply their passion to become leaders for positive change in their community, their nation, and the world.
+The Passion for Action Scholarship (PFAS) supports scholars who learn to nurture and apply their passion in becoming leaders of change in their community, their nation, and the world.

-Students may self-nominate or be nominated by a teacher, guidance counselor, or representative of an organization served by the student.
-However, the nomination form must be completed by a teacher, guidance counselor, or representative of an organization served.
+Students must be nominated by a teacher, guidance counselor, or representative of an organization served by the student.

 The deadline for nominations for students enrolling in Fall 2017 was February 15, 2017.